ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/02-Fast_Methods_to_Evaluate_Forces.md

 ## Challenges in calculation of non bonded interactions.
 The most computationally demanding part of a molecular dynamics simulation is the calculation of the non-bonded terms of the potential energy function.
 Since the non-bonded energy terms between every pair of atoms must be evaluated, the number of calculations increases as the square of the number of atoms.
 In order to speed up the computation, only interactions between atoms separated by less than a preset cutoff distance are considered.

-In order to accelerate force computation, one needs an efficient method for excluding pairs of atoms separated by a long distance.
+It is essential to use an efficient way of excluding pairs of atoms separated by a long distance in order to accelerate force computation.
 Such methods are known as "neighbour searching methods".

 ## Neighbour Searching Methods
 The search for pairs of particles that are needed for calculation of the short-range non-bonded interactions is usually accelerated by maintaining a list of all particles within a predefined cutoff distance of each other.